 Given this particular context, there is no perfect formula to land your first data engineering job.
 In many cases, data engineers arrive in their position following a transition from other data science roles within the same company, such as data scientist or database administrator.

-Instead, if you are looking for data engineering opportunities in job portals, an important thing to keep in mind is that there are many job openings that respond to the title “data engineer”, including cloud data engineer, big data engineer, and data architect.
+Instead, if you are looking for data engineering opportunities in job portals, an important thing to keep in mind is that there are many job openings that include to the title “data engineer”, including cloud data engineer, big data engineer, and data architect.
 The specific skills and requirements will vary from position to position, so the key is to find a closer match between what you know and what the company needs.

 In addition to education, practice is the key to success.
 Employers in the field are looking for candidates with unique skills and a strong command of software and programming languages.
 The more you train your coding skills in personal projects and try big data tools and frameworks, the more chances you will have to stand out in the application process.
 To prove your expertise, a good option is getting certified in data science.